gabrielspmoreira/chameleon_recsys/README.md

 #### Globo.com dataset

-It was not possible to share the articles' textual content for [Globo.com dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) due to licensing reasons.
-Although, it is not necessary to run the ACR module pre-processing and training commands (presented in the following subsections), since the trained Article Content Embeddings were already been provided with the [dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom).
+**It was not possible to share the articles' textual content for [Globo.com dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) due to licensing reasons.
+Although, it is not necessary to run the ACR module pre-processing and training commands (presented in the following subsections), since the trained Article Content Embeddings (*articles_embeddings.pickle*) and Article Metadata (*articles_metadata.csv*) were already been provided with the [dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom).**

 #### Adressa dataset